martinpllu/agent-dev-guide/generate.md

 # DEVELOPMENT CAPABILITIES

+[!--
+IMPORTANT: Add this safety note at the beginning of this section:

+**⚠️ ENVIRONMENT SAFETY NOTE**: Commands in this section use `<YOUR_ENV>` as a placeholder for environment names.
+Replace this with your personal development environment name (e.g., your username or a dedicated dev environment).
+NEVER use shared environments like 'dev', 'staging', or 'production' without explicit permission.
+--]

 ## Setup & Initialization

 ### Using the Personal Development Environment

-[!-- Any general notes on ensuring that commands, scripts etc are configured to use the Personal Development Environment --]
+[!-- Any general notes on ensuring that commands, scripts etc are configured to use the Personal Development Environment.
+MUST use <YOUR_ENV> placeholder in all examples. --]

 ### Install dependencies
 [!-- Single command to install all project dependencies --]